-Comment: A number of countries have established specific mechanisms relating to TK (as well as genetic resources, not covered in this gap analysis), in the form of additional disclosure requirements in their national patent laws.
+- 98. Introduction: A number of countries have established specific mechanisms relating to TK (as well as genetic resources, not covered in this gap analysis), in the form of additional disclosure requirements in their national patent laws.
 These require the patent applicant to disclose the source or origin of TK used in the claimed invention, and in some cases also to provide evidence of prior informed consent and conclusion of arrangements for equitable sharing of benefits.
-Such a requirement has not been established under international law, although a proposal has been made and supported by a number of countries to revise the TRIPS Agreement to introduce such a requirement, and several proposals for such a requirement have also been made in WIPO.
+Such a requirement has not been established under international law, although proposals has been made and supported by a number of countries to revise the TRIPS Agreement to introduce such a requirement, and several proposals for such a requirement have also been made in WIPO.
 Other parties have opposed such a requirement and have called its value into question.
 No assessment is made here of these divergent views, beyond the objective fact that there is technically a gap or absence in international standards concerning any such requirement.
-The need to fill such a gap, and how to fill it, are of course matters for policy debate between states.
-One commentator suggests that one 'gap' is a "lack of evidence that proposed remedies (such as 'disclosure of origin') would be effective without compensating disadvantages (or at all)" and that such evidence may "become available in a few years' time from countries that have introduced a 'disclosure of origin' requirement."
-Another comment recalls as relevant to such a gap the proposal by the European Union to the Committee on disclosure of the origin or source of genetic resources and the related traditional knowledge in patent applications.

-95. Gap: There is no specific international requirement that patent applicants should disclose the source or origin of TK used in the claimed invention, nor to disclose information on prior informed consent and equitable benefit sharing.
+The need to fill such a gap, and how to fill it, are of course matters for policy debate between states. - 99.
+Gap: There is no specific international requirement that patent applicants should disclose the source or origin of TK used in the claimed invention, nor to disclose information on prior informed consent and equitable benefit sharing. - 100.
 Gap: There is no specific international requirement that patent applicants should disclose information relevant to patentability, such as all relevant known prior art.